ryanshoover/rollbar-php-wordpress/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Testing
+*Note:* Before you run `composer test`, make sure your mysql instance is running and the following are correct credentials:
+Test database: wordpress_test
+Test db username: root
+Test db password: ''
+Test db host: localhost

+Tests are in `tests`.
+To run the tests: `composer test`
+To fix code style issues: `composer fix`

 ## Disclaimer

 This plugin is a community-driven contribution.
 All rights reserved to Rollbar.